proalvo/kx-results/README.md

 - *country*; 3 letter country code (e.g. FIN)
 - *icf_id*; (optional) this is ICF's ID for athlete, which is provided by [Sports Data Platform](https://www.canoeicf.com/sports-data-platform)
 - *nf_id*; (optional) this is national ID for the athlete, e.g. Sportti ID in Finland.

+## Roadmap

+- Publish results to the public website -  "kx-web" is a separate application to publish results.